-Acupuncture for a Breech Baby
+Turning a Breech Baby with Acupuncture

 Every mother dreams of the perfect pregnancy and a complication-free delivery.
 Unfortunately, sometimes babies have a mind of their own and she finds herself turning a breech baby.

+So, let’s get into breech meaning: what does it mean when a baby is breech?
 A breech presentation occurs when the baby moves out of the optimal birthing position in utero.
 Ideally, a baby will settle into a head-down or head-first position towards the end of the third trimester of pregnancy.
 With the baby’s head directed towards the birth canal, the mother is more likely to experience a smooth, safe delivery.

 In breech presentation, however, the baby is in a feet-first or side-lying position.
 Breech position is common in early pregnancy when the baby has plenty of room to move and grow.
 As we get closer to the due date, however, the position of the baby becomes more critical.
 Breech births can be difficult, which is why many doctors recommend trying different methods to turn the breech baby.
 If the baby does not turn, many women opt for a Cesarean section to avoid labor complications.

 Wondering what causes breech baby?
 There is often no particular reason why a baby has settled in a breech position.
 However, there are some situations that make a breech baby more likely: